harrycresswell/harry/README.md

 npm start
 ```

 This is a simple NPM Script which `hugo server --disableFastRender`.

 ## Production build

 Whe your ready to build a production ready site, update the `baseUrl` inside `config.toml` then run:

 ```
-Hugo
+npm run clean && npm run build
 ```

-This will build  ready site to `./public`.
+This will remove the `/public` folder and run a fresh build ready for production.

 ## Basic concepts